 Greenwood International School (GIS) is a private K-12 US curriculum school located in Muhaisnah 1, Dubai.
 The school first opened its doors in September 2006 and currently caters to over 1,280 students, approximately 75 percent of whom are Emirati.
 Girls and boys are separated from Grade 5.

-Greenwood International School has been rated Good for the ninth year running in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+Greenwood International School has been rated Good in the 2022-23 KHDA inspection process.
+The inspection report can be found under the Inspection report tab.
+An update of this review will be completed in due course.

 The story so far...